As a parent, you wish you could protect your children from every disappointment, defeat, or scary challenge.

 Humor in the face of mistakes or difficulties is another positive tool you can model for your child, according to developmental psychologist Dr. Ashley Soderlund.

 Think about how you want your child to handle challenges in life, and lead by example.
-Surround him with stable and positive adults, and he’ll learn to be strong and positive too.
+Surround them with stable and positive adults, and they’ll learn to be strong and positive, too.

 2. Let Children Make Mistakes